Checkmk

 3.6.
 Limiting the calculation time

 When calculating availability, the complete history of the selected object must be reopened.
 How that works in detail can be learned further below.
-Especially in the CRE Checkmk Raw Edition, the analysis can take some time, since its core has no cache for the required data and the text-based log data must be sequentially searched.
+Especially in CRE Checkmk Raw, the analysis can take some time, since its core has no cache for the required data and the text-based log data must be sequentially searched.

 So that an excessively-complex query — that may possibly have been started unintentionally — does not tie up an Apache process, consume CPU and thus ‘hangs’, there are two options to limit the calculation’s duration.
 Both are activated by default: